 We'd love to talk to you about students from your institution who ended up attending Ross.
 We regularly provide pre-med advisors, as well as students and their families, the opportunity to take a closer look at what our program has to offer.

-- Our live Information Seminars and webinars, both of which are held year-round, feature admissions staff, faculty and alumni who are available to answer questions and share their Ross stories.
+- Our live admissions seminars feature admissions staff, faculty and alumni who are available to answer questions and share their Ross stories.

 - Ross admissions officers are stationed across the United States.
 To contact an Associate Director of Admissions for your region, please visit our dedicated admissions contact page.

 - Often, we're able to arrange campus trips for interested pre-med advisors—or, if it's more convenient, an admissions officer can take a trip to see you to talk about what our program can offer your students.

 - For general questions, reach out to our Office of Admissions at email@example.com or 1-855-637-6778.